 You may notice small bumps on the area surrounding your nipples.
 Know that it is perfectly normal to have them, and these bumps are most likely hair follicles, ducts, or oil glands.

 6. Working Out May Be Harsh On Your Nipples

 While your body feels great after a workout, there may be a chance that you don’t feel great around your nipples because they might get dry and sore from rubbing against your bra.
 To avoid irritated nipples, dab some petroleum jelly before you start working out.

 7. Nursing Your Baby Can Make Your Nipples Sore And Leak Milk

 While becoming a mom is an amazing phase of life, it might leave your nipples sore because of frequently breastfeeding your baby.
 However, once you get the hang of it, the pain is sure to ease.
-If the pain continues for a long time, then it’s a good idea to consult your
+If the pain continues for a long time, then it’s a good idea to consult your doctor.

 Chances are your breasts may start leaking milk while breastfeeding too.
 Don’t be alarmed if this happens; it only means that your breasts are lactating well.

 8. Nipple Changes May Be Symptoms Of Breast Cancer